helgarykov/Programming-and-Problem-Solving21/README.md

 ## POP21 assignments

-This is a code repository for all my assignments in the POP21 course, semester 1.
+This is a repo for all F#-assignments in *Programmering og problemløsning* (PoP) POP21 course, semester 1.